THIS MONTH'S THEME: DESIGN FOR DISRUPTION

-Led by Adam Paulisick, Headstorm’s Chief Product Officer, this hands-on workshop will help startup founders create a compelling concept map that educates customers, investors, and future employees on the powerful experience they’re building.
-Click Register to learn more and save your spot.
+Led by Adam Paulisick, Headstorm’s Chief Product Officer, this hands-on workshop helped startup founders and product managers understand how to create a compelling concept map that educates customers, investors, and future employees on the powerful experience they’re building.
+Check out the miro.com to learn more.

 Real Talk – Prototypes vs. Pilot Tests

 Real Talk is an engaging discussion series where people can join, connect with, and ask questions of startup founders, professionals, and investors.
-This month, we’ll be chatting about the differences between prototypes and pilot tests with Tomer Borenstein.
-Click Register to learn more and save your spot.
+This month, we chatted about the differences between prototypes and pilot tests with Tomer Borenstein and JJ Xu.
+Click Watch to view our full conversation.